 Rancho Las Brisas

 Rancho Las Brisas is a smaller and relatively inexpensive enclave not far from the 215 freeway in the southwestern part of Las Vegas constructed in the ’80s and ’90s.
 That makes it accessible to Downtown Summerlin and nearby amenities and easy to get elsewhere in town.
 Housing is mostly two bedroom and at the lower end of 55 plus home prices.
 The gated community has about 180 homes with two-vehicle garages, a pool, clubhouse and more.

 Regency at Summerlin

-Regency at Summerlin by Toll Brothers is one of Las Vegas’ newest age-restricted communities that offers views of Spring Mountains, the Strip and valley with modern, open and varied floor plans.
+Regency at Summerlin by Toll Brothers is a Las Vegas age-restricted community that offers views of Spring Mountains, the Strip and valley with modern, open and varied floor plans.
 Its new 17,000-square-foot club has indoor and outdoor pools, exercise rooms, game and meeting spaces, pickle ball, bocce and tennis (but no golf course of its own).
 It’s in Summerlin and close to those golf courses and trail system, and Downtown Summerlin, with shopping, restaurants and movies.
 The 400-plus-home (at build-out) community is gated and features an on-site lifestyle director to coordinate events, trips, classes and social happenings

 Siena in Summerlin

 Siena, in Summerlin west of the 215, is a gated age-restricted community of about 2,000 homes with a public 18-hole golf course at the center.
 It has a health and fitness center with equipment and classes plus outdoor and indoor pools, sauna and steam rooms, bocce, tennis and pickle ball.
 The community center has events and is rentable.
 Siena is close to the freeway, shopping and some homesites have mountain vistas.